 This article tells you general information on what to do and not to do in a courtroom.

-This article tells you what happens if you can't pay on a debt; what kind of income is protected from creditors; and more.
-This article was written...
+This article tells you what happens if you can't make payments on a debt and what kind of income is protected from creditors.

 This article discusses the types of property that are protected (or "exempt") from being taken by creditors to pay debt judgments.